straup/parallel-ogram/README.md

 --

 parallel-ogram is not hard to set up but there is still no "one-button" install yet.
 In the meantime, setting up parallel-ogram is not very complicated if you've ever set up a plain-vanilla website that uses PHP and MySQL.

 The Instagram API does not currently expose any consistent indication of whether a person's photos are public or not-public.
 In the absence of that information parallel-ogram treats everything as private, meaning you're the only person who can see your photos.
-The exception to this rule is that you can see other people's photos that you've liked and vice versa
+The exception to this rule is that you can see other people's photos that you've liked and vice versa.
 At some point in the near-future I would like to add the ability to mark photos in parallel-ogram as public or private, independent of any Instagram settings, but that's not possible right now.

 parallel-ogram does nothing about geo.
 Location information for every photo is recorded in the database but currently it is not used for anything.

 Installing parallel-ogram